-The calculation of the required Utah withholding tax is done on Schedule N. See the instructions for Schedule N in this book for more details.
+Calculate Utah withholding tax on Schedule N. See the instructions for Schedule N on page 21.

 The S corporation must provide a Utah Schedule K-1 to each shareholder showing the amount of Utah withholding paid on behalf of the shareholder.
 This withholding tax is then claimed as a credit by the shareholder on the shareholder's personal return.